RyanLiu6/ML-Intro/Class_1/README.md

 unable to understand the concepts that are introduced with the projects
 * Will include algorithm coding algorithms to help Students familiarize themselves with coding and how Images are processed by a computer (Both Projects are Image related)
-* Inform Students of Project they need to work on their own, outside of class hours (Not confirmed)
 * Start with a Short lesson on Python, classes and OOP